Skip to Content

 Symptoms of sensorineural hearing loss

-If you notice these symptoms, it is recommended in the UK to arrange a hearing test with a qualified audiologist promptly, as early support improves outcomes.
+If you notice these symptoms, it is recommended that you arrange a hearing test with a qualified audiologist promptly, as early support improves outcomes.

 • Some sounds seem too loud in one ear